uvic-seng321/course/project/assignment2.md

 ### References: Any other documents that were used or consulted to develop the requirements should be referenced.

 ### Appendices:
 1. Preparation.
-An appendix that includes all oftechniques your team used to find requirements.
+An appendix that includes all of techniques your team used to find requirements.
 If you did interviews with friends or acquaintances, include the initial set of prepared interview questions , uploaded to the Brightspace assignment on the due date listed.
 2. Elicitation evidence.
 All meetings, online repositories, and other forms of elicitation should be listed (with the date, who participated, and any other relevant details).